userfrosting/learn/pages/03.installation/01.environment/04.lando/docs.md

     # this will default to the name you give the service eg composer.
     #
     # This can be a string or an array if you want to run multiple commands
-    # See "test" below for a multi-command example
+    # See below for a multi-command example
 #    cmd: composer --ansi
   npm:
     service: appserver